PyralSparkfly/YATI/README.md

+# Hello nothing of note to see here

+Academic example for leveraging first class functions for improving file loading.

 # YATI (Yet Another Tiled Importer) for Godot 4

 This is an addon for the [Godot Engine](https://godotengine.org) for importing files (.tmx, .tmj)